Anthony

 constructed of a conductive material such as metal.

-[0090] The first coating 550 is applied on top of the conventional
+[0090] The first coating 550 is applied on top of the

-or semi-conductive material.
-Examples of the insulative coating of
+non-conductive or semi-conductive material.
+Examples of the

-the first coating 550 may be any material that allows for better
+surface preparation coating, the first coating 550 may be any

-adhesion of the conductive particle based material coating 520 to
+particle based material coating 520 to the conventional antenna

-the insulative coating and a surface preparation coating.
+and a surface preparation coating.
+Alternatively, separate

-or paste that dries or cures.
-In this case, the first coating 550
+cures.
+In this case, the first coating 550 may be sprayed on,

-may be sprayed on, brushed on, rolled on, silk screened, ink jet
+brushed on, rolled on, silk screened, ink jet printed, etc. The

-printed, etc. The first coating 550 may be omitted.
+first coating 550 may be omitted.

 [0091] The conductive particle based material coating 520 is